tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 Editing Drawings
 ----------------
-Toonz Vector, Toonz Raster and Raster levels, can be manipulated in OpenToonz.
+Toonz Vector, Toonz Raster and Raster levels, can be manipulated in Tahoma.

 To edit a drawing, for example to copy a part of it, you have first to select it in the Xsheet/Timeline or in the Level Strip.
 When selected in the Xsheet/Timeline, the viewer displays the whole scene contents at the current frame, when selected in the Level Strip, the viewer displays the selected frame of the current animation level only, to let you work more easily on it.